-No. CMMC version 1.0 states that contractors can choose to “achieve a specific CMMC level for its entire enterprise network or for particular segment(s), or enclave(s), depending on where the information to be protected is handled and stored.”
+No. CMMC version 1.0 stated that contractors can choose to “achieve a specific CMMC level for its entire enterprise network or for a particular segment(s), or enclave(s), depending on where the information to be protected is handled and stored.”
 This is important because minimizing the systems that store, process, or transmit CUI data minimizes your attack surfaces and lowers compliance costs.
 For example, do you have a cloud-based CRM?
 If you don’t put any government data in the system, you might be able to exclude it from your boundary.

 7) Am I allowed to self-certify?